 - Add the poblanos and tomatillos.
 Drizzle with olive oil and toss to coat.
 Roast until the poblanos are tender and the tomatillos have softened, 15 minutes.

-- Meanwhile, in a high-speed blender, add the white onion, garlic, kosher salt and 1-2 ladles of the broth mixture (or approx. 1 cup).
+- Meanwhile, in a high-speed blender, add the white onion, garlic, kosher salt and 1-2 ladles of the broth (or approx. 1 cup).
 Blend until smooth then add into the soup pot. (don't put up the blender-- you'll need it a few times).

 - In the blender, add the green leaf lettuce, cilantro and 2-3 ladles of the broth mixture (about 2 cups).
 Blend to combine then add to the soup pot.